 eMake with Ninja emulation supports pragmas.
 Using pragmas for builds with the eMake Ninja emulation mode enabled (--emake-emulation=ninja) requires an addendum file that contains the pragmas for Ninja targets.
 You specify the file by using the --emake-pragmafile option.
 Pragma addendum files are optional with any other emulation mode.
 For more information about pragma addendum files, see the "Specifying Pragmas in an Addendum File section in the "Additional eMake Settings and Features" chapter.

 Ninja emulation works only with builds using Agents. eMake does not support Ninja's "debug" or "tool" options.
-Ninja emulation is available only on Linux platforms.

 To enable Ninja emulation, use the following option to set the emulation type: